 The symptoms associated with benign prostatic hyperplasia (BPH) are related to bladder outlet obstruction, which is comprised of two underlying components: static and dynamic.
 The static component is related to an increase in prostate size caused, in part, by a proliferation of smooth muscle cells in the prostatic stroma.
 However, the severity of BPH symptoms and the degree of urethral obstruction do not correlate well with the size of the prostate.
 The dynamic component is a function of an increase in smooth muscle tone in the prostate and bladder neck leading to constriction of the bladder outlet.
-Smooth muscle tone is mediated by the sympathetic nervous stimulation of alpha1 adrenoceptors, which are abundant in the prostate, prostatic capsule, prostatic urethra, and bladder neck.
+Smooth muscle tone is mediated by the sympathetic nervous stimulation of alpha adrenoceptors, which are abundant in the prostate, prostatic capsule, prostatic urethra, and bladder neck.
 Blockade of these adrenoceptors can cause smooth muscles in the bladder neck and prostate to relax, resulting in an improvement in urine flow rate and a reduction in symptoms of BPH.

-Tamsulosin, an alpha $1$ adrenoceptor blocking agent, exhibits selectivity for alpha $1$ receptors in the human prostate.
-At least three discrete alpha $1$ adrenoceptor subtypes have been identified: alpha $1$ A, alpha $1$ B, and alpha $1$ D; their distribution differs between human organs and tissue.
-Approximately 70% of the alpha $1$ receptors in the human prostate are of the alpha $1$ A subtype.
+Tamsulosin, an alpha adrenoceptor blocking agent, exhibits selectivity for alpha receptors in the human prostate.
+At least three discrete alpha adrenoceptor subtypes have been identified: alpha, alpha, and alpha; their distribution differs between human organs and tissue.
+Approximately 70% of the alpha receptors in the human prostate are of the alpha subtype.
 Tamsulosin hydrochloride capsules are not intended for use as an antihypertensive drug.